numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-We usually divide the set of all (parametrized) benchmark functions into subgroups sharing similar properties (for instance separability, unimodality, ...) and display ECDFs which aggregate the problems induced by those functions and by all targets.
+We usually divide the set of all (parametrized) benchmark functions into subgroups sharing similar properties (for instance separability, unimodality, ...) and display ECDFs which aggregate the problems induced by these functions and all targets.
 See Figure :ref:`fig:ecdfgroup`.

 .. _fig:ecdfgroup: